 Molly Elsdon is a recent YogaLondon 200-hour teacher training graduate who’s currently living and teaching out in Mexico.
 She tells us how doing the 1-month intensive changed her life and why her least favourite yoga pose is a handstand because she can’t (yet) do one, but with her track-record of getting things done, we doubt it’ll be long before she conquers handstands too. (more…)

 Kallie Schut has a voice and she’s not afraid to use it.
 Through her role as a yoga teacher and her website Rebel Yoga Tribe, she is calling out cultural appropriation, racism, homophobia, misogyny (and all those intersections) where she sees it.
 And it seems that, now, people are starting to listen.

 Yoga is more than just stretching and breathing.
-Discover the 10 yoga attitudes that you can cultivate towards yourself and others to lay the foundation for your whole yoga practise.
+Discover the ten yoga attitudes that you can cultivate towards yourself and others to lay the foundation for your whole yoga practice.
 Known as yamas and niyamas, these attitudes can help us further our yoga journey both on and off the mat.

 I am a terrible yogi.
 I am wonderfully capable of pretending to be a yogi, but if you peaked into the cacophony of my exploding thoughts, you’d run for cover.
 On the outside the appearance of serenity itself; on the inside all hell breaks loose.
 These past few weeks my unyogic-ness reached new heights. (more…)

 Mahatma Gandhi’s birthday on the 2nd of October is celebrated as a national holiday in his native India.

 We all know what this iconic figure looked like – unprepossessing, with his round glasses, traditional dhoti and kind eyes.
 But this one man did so much to change the world.